South Carolina Parents Arrested After Kids Found Covered In Bug Bites And Sores, Living In Filthy Conditions

-Two South Carolina parents are in jail after authorities allegedly found their children living in a squalid home filled with bags of trash, animal waste, insect swarms, various animals in poor health, and an “unbearable odor,” WALB-TV (Albany, Georgia) is reporting.
+Two South Carolina parents are in jail after authorities reportedly found their children living in a squalid home filled with bags of trash, animal waste, insect swarms, various animals in poor health, and an “unbearable odor,” WALB-TV (Albany, Georgia) is reporting.
 What’s worse, the children were allegedly covered in sores and bug bites.

 Police were called to the home of Jenny Lynn Paradis, 43, and her 22-year-old boyfriend, Joshua Palmer Vaught, this week after a neighbor complained of a smell that they believed may have been drug-related.
 When police officers arrived, they spoke to Vaught and a neighbor.
 While Vaught was explaining that he lived there with Paradis and the children, an officer noticed someone appearing to remove bags of trash from the home and placing them in the back of a truck.
 An officer told Vaught to call Paradis and have her come to the home.